maniospas/smoll/docs/tutorial_cli.md

     print create_greeting()
 ```

-Let us ignore what exactly the details of the syntax for declaring a string
+Ignore the details of the string declaration syntax for now, because there
-up to the current allocated characters.
-For something more important: the above code
+is something more important to address first: the above code
 has a lot of repetition and thus is prone to typographical error bugs (did you notice
 that `copy s2` appearing twice by accident?) and code extensibility issues.
 Can we generalize it?
 The answer should be obvious: create a